A Registered Craftsman Member of the Piano Technicians Guild, Inc.

 Q. When should I be servicing my piano?

 All mechanical instruments with hundreds of moving parts like a piano need some sort of attention.
 Older pianos obviously need more.
-Whether the instrument needs to have the touch Adjusted (regulation) seized flanges eased to broken hammers and shanks repaired, squeaky pedals lubricated ,replacing loose tuning pins, repairing cracked soundboards, etc—the piano requires a very qualified person to service it.
+Whether the instrument needs to have the touch adjusted, seized flanges eased, broken hammers and shanks repaired, squeaky pedals lubricated, replacing loose tuning pins, repairing cracked soundboards, etc-the piano requires a very qualified person to service it.

 Sometimes the problems are very obvious like “sticky keys”, a broken hammer shank or a badly out of tune note.
 Other times not so obvious.
 The piano response may not be so good.
 The after touch could be too shallow or non-existent.
 This makes it difficult to play softly.
 It may cause the hammers to “bounce”.
 The tuning pins may be loosing their tightness (torque).
 This condition would allow the piano to go out of tune faster than normal.
 The piano technician will then make recommendations for repairs.